-6.1 Pupils must be encouraged and supported to conduct their own self-care as much as possible.
+- 6.1 Pupils must be encouraged and supported to conduct their own self-care as much as possible.
 It must not be undertaken by staff because they feel it is quicker or more convenient.

-- 6.2 Staff should be mindful of pupils' need for privacy, especially in the Secondary department. - 6.3 If staff notice any changes in an individual's appearance that may require attention e.g. rashes, blisters, sores etc these should be reported to School Nurses.
+However, children should not be left dirty and uncomfortable. - 6.2 Staff should be accompanied by another adult when supporting a child with intimate care eg toileting - 6.2 Staff should be mindful of pupils' need for privacy. - 6.3 If staff notice any changes in an individual's appearance that may require attention e.g. rashes, blisters, sores etc these should be reported to School Nurses.